Bachelor of Science or Bachelor of Arts in Biology (3 + 1)

 - Select “Biology at Lorain County Community College” so that you are identified as a partnership student.

 - Submit the $45 non-refundable application fee.
 If you are Pell eligible and need assistance with the application fee, apply for the NACAC Transfer application fee waiver.
+The form is downloadable within the link.

 - Once the application and all required documents are in, an admission decision will be made in approximately two weeks.
 Review the “BGSU Admitted Student Checklist” for more details.